VernonGrant/gnu-c-language-manual/markdown/Lvalues.md

-An array can be an lvalue (the rules above determine whether it is one), but using the array in an expression converts it automatically to a pointer to the first element.
+An array can be an lvalue (the rules above determine whether it is one), but using the array in an expression converts it automatically to a pointer to the zeroth element.
 The result of this conversion is not an lvalue.
 Thus, if the variable `a` is an array, you can't use `a` by itself as the left operand of an assignment.
 But you can assign to an element of `a`, such as `a[0]`.
 That is an lvalue since `a` is an